alphalyncis/alphalyncis.github.io/_pages/about.md

 Monitoring weather on L/T transition brown dwarfs with JWST
 ------
-I am working on reducing and analyzing the JWST NIRSpec + MIRI spectroscopic monitoring observations of WISE 1049AB (ID: GO 2965, PI: Biller), aka Luhman 16 AB.
+I am working on reducing and analyzing the JWST NIRSpec + MIRI spectroscopic monitoring observations of WISE 1049AB (ID: GO 2965, PI: Beth Biller), aka Luhman 16 AB.
 This program aims to identify the source driving the variability observed on these two benchmark objects spanning the L/T transition by looking at the distinct variability behaviours at different wavelengths, which probes different pressure levels in their atmospheres.

 ![JWST](/images/jwst.jpg)